iozsaygi/unity-quadtree/README.md

 ## Included API implementations

 - `public void Construct(Vector3[] positions);`
-    - Adds the given array of positions to the quadtree and automatically handles subdivisions.
+    - Adds the given array of positions to the quadtree and automatically handles position capacity per quadrant and subdivision.
 - `public void InsertPosition(Vector3 position);`
     - Adds the given position to the quadtree, considers the position capacity allowed for each quadrant, and subdivides the root quadrant if it is required.